 The pandemic era was one of the best periods for video games, benefiting both companies and players.
-However, the consequences of the lockdown hit the industry hard, exacerbated by the economic downturn, leading to the current crisis.
+But the consequences of the lockdown hit the industry hard, exacerbated by the economic downturn, leading to the current crisis.

 In an hour-long podcast with HipHopGamer, Layden was asked what he would change if he were to lead Nintendo.
 His answer surprised many: